SECURITIES AND EXCHANGE COMMISSION

 •Unknown consequences on our business performance and initiatives stemming from the substantial investment of time and other resources to the pandemic response;

-•The pace of recovery when the pandemic subsides.
+•The pace of recovery when the pandemic subsides; and

-•The long-term impact of the pandemic on our business, including consumer behaviors; and
+•The long-term impact of the pandemic on our business, including consumer behaviors.

 To the extent that COVID-19 continues to adversely affect the U.S. and global economy, our business, results of operations, cash flows, or financial condition, it may also heighten other risks described in this section, including but not limited to those related to consumer behavior and expectations, competition, brand reputation, implementation of strategic initiatives, cybersecurity threats, payment-related risks, technology systems disruption, supply chain disruptions, labor availability and cost, litigation, operational risk as a result of remote work arrangements and regulatory requirements.